FaithlessTheory/dotfiles-framework/README.md

    ### 3. Passwordless Permissions (Sudoers)
 To allow the update alias and power script to run without a password, create a file at `/etc/sudoers.d/custom-rules` using `sudo EDITOR=nano visudo -f /etc/sudoers.d/custom-rules` and add the following:

-yourusername ALL=(ALL) NOPASSWD: /usr/bin/zypper dup --non-interactive, /usr/bin/zypper ref
+`yourusername ALL=(ALL) NOPASSWD: /usr/bin/zypper dup --non-interactive, /usr/bin/zypper ref
-yourusername ALL=(ALL) NOPASSWD: /usr/local/bin/framework-power-toggle.sh
+yourusername ALL=(ALL) NOPASSWD: /usr/local/bin/framework-power-toggle.sh`

 ## Hardware Notes
 - **CPU**: Intel 12th Gen (i7-1260P / i5-1240P)
-- **Wi-Fi**: Recommended hardware upgrade to **Intel BE200** for Wi-Fi 7 support.
 - **Battery**: Optimization focus is on disabling Turbo Boost to mitigate 12th Gen efficiency spikes.

 ---
-*Maintained by your Framework 13 user profile.*